 Everything seems to stop around 1300 or 1400 for the afternoon siesta.
 Walking back towards the Plaza de Marina there was a sign towards the Atarazanas Market.
 We had not been there before and were pleased to find a traditional metal framed market hall with meat, fish, cheese, bakeries and bars/cafes.
-It was very hard to walk around and not buy the spanish hams, but one our first visit we were dining with the Staff Chief Engineer and to also have a pre-dinner snack of spanish cheese and smoked ham would have been excessive.
+It was very hard to walk around and not buy the spanish hams.
+On our first visit to Malaga we were dining with the Staff Chief Engineer and to also have a pre-dinner snack of spanish cheese and smoked ham would have been excessive.
 In other visits we have been tempted.

 The centre of town has Christmas decorations, mainly silver, and the Plaza de la Constitution area was again the most impressive with a large conical artificial Christmas tree.
-This year there was a row of tall silver arches the length of the Calle Marques de Larios , which made the entire street resemble a cathedral.
+In 2014 there was a row of tall silver arches the length of the Calle Marques de Larios, which made the entire street resemble a cathedral.